 A: The Australian Children’s Music Foundation’s (ACMF) National Songwriting Competition is an initiative to encourage creativity and self-expression through songwriting.

 There are no geographic or socio-economic boundaries.
-Now in its 15th year, the NSC is endorsed by the Federal Department of Education.
-The competition is divided into grades to provide opportunities for children of all ages, from kindergarten through to Year 12.
+Now in its 16th year, the competition is divided into grades to provide opportunities for children of all ages, from kindergarten through to Year 12.
 Many children enter the competition in consecutive years, with a number of students entering multiple songs and improving their results each year.

 Q: Who is the Australian Children’s Music Foundation (ACMF)?